 Art Zoyd Violinist-Composer Gérard Hourbette R.I.P.

-The Belgian group, Art Zoyd, are the shock troops of a unique brand of classical and rock music.
+The French group, Art Zoyd, are the shock troops of a unique brand of classical and rock music.
 Like King Crimson, think Bartok meets Jimi Hendrix, but with no concessions to pop sensibilities.
 Early on, they had no vocals and no conventional song structures.
 And when they add vocals it was more like Magma than Bono.
 They were, truly, a classical ensemble in overdrive.
 Their sound could be at once frighteningly dangerous and resonantly beautiful.
 Back in the day, they were regular spins on my Diaspar radio show on WXPN in Philadelphia.
 They are still active to this day, but now, their director and composer Gérard Hourbett, has left the planet.
 Cuneiform Records, who have released many Art Zoyd albums, left the following obituary from the band.

 Cuneiform Records is greatly saddened by the death of Gérard Hourbette, with whom we’d worked closely on 44 1/2.
 His wife Monique and Art Zoyd Studios asked us to send the obituary they prepared to our mailing lists.
 Contact: email@example.com